dafny-lang/dafny/docs/_includes/Refinement.md

 A parent `const` declaration may be refined by a refining `const` declaration if

-* the parent has no initialization (but then must have a type)
+* the parent has no initialization,
-* the child has the same type as the parent
+* the child has the same type as the parent, and
 * one or both of the following holds:
    * the child has an initializing expression
-   * the chlid is declared `ghost` and the parent is not `ghost`
+   * the child is declared `ghost` and the parent is not `ghost`, or vice versa

 To indicate it is a refining declaration, a refining `const` declaration contains an ellipsis in this syntax: